Last updated: December 9, 2025

-What a Trading Journal Should and Shouldn’t Be
+What a Good Trading Journal Includes

-A good trading journal should be:
+A professional trading journal should be:

 A trading journal shouldn’t be: